Dreamhearthub/Text-Section-Reader/README.md

 2. Open the file in Chrome
 3. Click the "Choose File" button to select your text file
-4. The content between delimiter lines will be displayed as separate clickable sections 5.Click on any section to copy its content to your clipboard
+4. The content between delimiter lines will be displayed as separate clickable sections
+5. Click on any section to copy its content to your clipboard

+## Updated configuration
+Modify the code to display only the first 50 characters of each section followed by "..." while still copying the full content when clicked